 32. Donate $5 to a person on the street.

 33. Buy the kind of new bookmark that gets you excited to read.

 34. Purchase several small stalks of bamboo and arrange them on your desk or other high-use area that may not get a lot of sunshine.

 35. Open up a savings account specifically for a trip you want to take.
-Name the account something sexy + specific, like Nom!
+Name the account something cool + specific, like Nom!
 Nom!
 Italy!, and every time you come to a point where you should reward yourself, put the $5 into this account.

 36. Buy a new fishing lure and go fishing at your favorite place.

 37. Take $5 to your local nursery and buy a new plant to freshen up your outdoor space